material-components/material-components-ios/components/TextFields/styling/README.md

 - Legacy clear button (X)

 ### Notes:
-This class has different layout behavior and sizing than `MDCTextInputControllerFullWidth` but is included for backwards compatibility.
+This class has different layout behavior and sizing than `MDCTextInputControllerFullWidth` but is included for backward compatibility.